-Hearing loss is a sudden or gradual decrease in how well you can hear.
-It is more common than you might think, with an estimated 48 million Americans experiencing hearing loss.
+Hearing loss in adults is more common than one might think.
+An estimated 48 million Americans experiencing hearing loss.
+Hearing loss is defined as a sudden or gradual decrease in how well you can hear.
 Having trouble hearing can make it hard to do normal everyday tasks.
 It can also make it hard to enjoy talking with friends and family.
 All of this can be frustrating, embarrassing, and even dangerous.

-Typically hearing loss happens gradually with age, but sometimes it is due to damage from loud noises, illnesses, or hereditary reasons.
+Typically hearing loss in adults happens gradually with age, but sometimes it is due to damage from loud noises, illnesses, or hereditary reasons.
 Most hearing loss is mild and treatable.

 You may have a hearing problem if you answer “yes” to three or more of these questions:

 Adapted from Ventry I.M. & Weinstein, B.E.
 (1982).
 The hearing handicap inventory for the elderly: A new tool.
 Ear Hear 3(3),128–134.

 If you answered yes to any of the questions above, you may want to have your hearing checked.
 Hearing loss in adults is common, but there are treatments to help you restore what loss has occurred.
 Contact us today!
 Our team of specialists are on standby waiting to help you.